Volscente/NexusLLM/docs/deepeval.md

 # Datasets
 ## General
-- They are evaluation datasets instance from `EvaluationDataset`
+- They are evaluation datasets instance from `EvaluationDataset` (groups together multiple test cases of a same category)
 - Either `LLMTestCase` or `Goldens` (no `actual_output`) instances

+## Types
+### Goldens
+- Allow for LLM output generation during evaluation time &rarr; That's why they don't have `actual_output`
+- Serve as templates before becoming fully-formed test cases

 ## TestCases
 ### Single-Turn